Tanq16/blog_site/_posts/2022-11-26-newbified-howto-reminders-todo.md

 I believe reminders started out as a cover term for ticks that can remind us about doing something, where the ticks could also be other humans.
 To-Dos on the other hand are basically a checklist to just mark things off as we do them.

-The **difference** here is &rarr; reminders are for time-sensitive things while to-dos are for making a list of items we need to do.
+>The **difference** here is &rarr; reminders are for time-sensitive things while to-dos are for making a list of items we need to do.
+{: .prompt-info }

 ## Productivity can Go Overboard - What do you do?